Let’s start a conversation!

 Familiarity Creates Blind Spots

 Long standing processes often survive because they are easy to execute, not because they are correct.
+When something feels familiar, it stops feeling questionable.

-These practices rarely look alarming in isolation.
+Individually, these practices rarely look alarming in isolation.
 The risk comes from accumulation.
 Over time, small assumptions stack on top of each other until no one can clearly explain why something exists, only that it always has.

 Legacy Systems, Modern Risk

-This creates a false sense of system protection.
+This creates a false sense of protection.

 Systems enforce rules, but they do not enforce judgement.
 They cannot tell you whether a historical balance was correct to begin with, or whether a long standing journal still reflects reality.
+When trust shifts from evidence to system behavior, risk grows quietly.

 Why Good People Keep Doing It